-Complainants who are unhappy with how their complaint was dealt with under Stage 1 of the procedure have the right for their complaint to be considered and investigated in accordance with Stage 2.
-Twenty-three complaints received during the reporting period were originally investigated at Stage 1.
-Following investigation, two complainants asked for their complaint to be escalated to Stage 2 of the procedure.
+Complainants who are unhappy with how their complaint was dealt with under Stage 1 of the procedure have the right for their complaint to be considered and investigated in accordance with Stage 2 of the procedure.
+Of the twenty-three complaints investigated at Stage 1, two were escalated to Stage 2 of the procedure.
+This compares to 0.0% for 2023 / 2024 and 5.0% for 2022 / 2023.